By Steve and Tamami Laser

 In addition to a trio of Fridolin, Volkswagen Commercial Vehicles also plans to display a rare T1 high-roof “Coca-Cola” Bulli (above) from its Oldtimer collection.

-News source and photos courtesy Volkswagen Commercial Vehicles
+News source and photos courtesy of Volkswagen Commercial Vehicles